Coosis/blog/content/posts/GoIterators/index.md

     }
 }
 ```
+Immediately you'll notice something: Backward()'s return value does not have a return value.
+Now this confused me a bit as well, but it seems like in the official implementation, iterators do not need a return value, so it differs from rsc's original proposal.
-It can be invoked as:
+This can be invoked as:
 ```go
 s := []string{"hello", "world"}
 for i, x := range slices.Backward(s) {